alexwst/pdsnd_github/README.md

 Udacity Bikeshare project

 ### Description
-Bikeshare uses python to navigate bikeshare data for Chicago, New York City, and Washington.
+Bikeshare uses python to navigate Motivate's bikeshare data for Chicago, New York City, and Washington.

 ### Files used
 chicago.csv,